 Here are a few of the most popular markets in Tampa:

 - Ybor City Saturday Market— held every single Saturday year-round.
 Its hours are 9 AM–1 PM from May – September and October-April 9 AM-3 PM.
+(One of my favorite farmers markets in Tampa!)

 - Seminole Heights Sunday Market— held the 2nd Sunday of each month from 11 AM–3 PM October – May and 11 AM – 2 PM June – September.